normaluniversity/NUBBS.net/README.md

 # NUBBS.net
-A Open Source Forum, developed with ASP.NET 8.0 and Blazor United for windows, Mac OSX and other platforms.
+A Open Source Forum, developed with ASP.NET 9.0 and Blazor for windows, Mac OSX and other platforms.